SamWittmann/sold_out/README.md

 A Python purchasing bot for automating buying clothing from Supreme's webstore using the Selenium library.

 ***IMPORTANT NOTE***

 The webstore may require you to fill out a Captcha when it tries to checkout.
 You should make sure you're watching the browsing window that opens so that you can fill out a Captcha if it appears, as the bot cannot complete them.

 ***/IMPORTANT NOTE***

+***IMPORTANT NOTE 2***

+If you get an error trying to initialize the browser, try reinstalling the Chrome Driver (https://chromedriver.storage.googleapis.com/index.html?path=2.33/) and replacing the included executable with the fresh download.

+***/IMPORTANT NOTE 2***

 The actual script is located in script/sold_out.py.